Issued 1 July 2011

 - Necessary mechanisms, where reasonably achievable, shall be put in place to enable NBIM to execute termination in a timely manner and transfer the majority of the assets to internal accounts within one business day.

-- The EFM shall hold a valid investment license from local regulatory authorities.
+- The EFM shall be regulated by local regulatory authorities and shall hold a valid investment license where this is required under local law.

 - The EFM shall be subject to a selection process including a risk based due diligence to mitigate fraud, including corruption prior to funding, with elements performed on-site.